 Designing Corporate Websites That Deliver Business Results

 The corporate website designs that convert share a common set of characteristics.
 Clarity in the value proposition.
 Logical navigation that follows the buyer's reasoning, not the company's org chart.
 Trust signals that are specific and verifiable.
 A performance profile that doesn't lose visitors before the page loads.
 Real conversion goals on every page.
+Performance budgets in the design brief, not patched in by developers afterwards.

 Don't copy McKinsey's visual aesthetic.
 Their design language works for McKinsey because of decades of brand equity.
 Copy their approach to information architecture and their discipline around content strategy.
 Those are transferable.